 Mr. Anderson is retired.
 He was a Senior Vice President of Americo Life, Inc., a privately held life insurance and annuity holding company, from 2003 until his retirement on June 1, 2018.
-He was also a Senior Vice President of several subsidiaries of Americo Life, Inc. engaged in the marketing and underwriting of life and annuity insurance products from 2003 until his retirement on June 1, 2018. of its subsidiaries.
+He was also a Senior Vice President of several subsidiaries of Americo Life, Inc. engaged in the marketing and underwriting of life and annuity insurance products from 2003 until his retirement on June 1, 2018.
+On June 1, 2018, he began serving on the board of Americo Life, Inc. and several of its subsidiaries.
 Prior to 2003, he was President of Americo Financial Services, a third-party administrator and marketer of retirement plans, life insurance and annuities in the education industry and to seniors.
 He also served for ten years as the President and Chief Executive Officer of Fremont Life Insurance Companyprior to its acquisition by Americo Life, Inc. in 1996.

 Mr. Anderson has a BS degree in business from Fort Hays Kansas State University.